Medicare offers a number of ways to help low income members pay for their medicine.

-- A remittance from the facility showing Medicaid payment for a full calendar month for that individual OR
+- A remittance from the care facility (institution).
+The remittance must show a Medicaid payment for a full calendar month.

-- A copy of a state document that confirms Medicaid payment to the facility on behalf of the individual for a full calendar month OR
+- A copy of a state document that confirms Medicaid payment to the care facility on behalf of the member for a full calendar month

-- A screen print from the State’s Medicaid systems showing that individual’s institutional status based on at least a full calendar month's stay for Medicaid payment purposes
+- A screen print from the state’s Medicaid system showing the member’s institutional status based on at least a full calendar month's stay for Medicaid payment purposes.